sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 ### Push process changes

-Now that we have edited the transaction process and its email templates, we need to push a new version of _saunatime-instant-booking_ process.
+Now that we have edited the transaction process and its email templates, we need to push a new version of _biketribe-instant-booking_ process.
 If you have done the earlier parts of the tutorial this process should be already quite familiar to you.
 If you need more detailed information take a look at the